rishabh19bvp/testToken/README.md

 # testToken
+The main code can be found on the master branch.

 This is a project to deploy ERC20 tesTokens to the Binance Smart Chain.

 I have used Truffle and Ganache for the project and tested using chai library.